Car-free city: Barcelona

 As part of the city council's 2014 Urban Mobility Plan, Barcelona, Spain, has implemented nine city block wide pedestrian-only spaces, known as "superblocks".
-The perimeters of these blocks remain open to all cars and city buses, while the interior only allows local traffic that must travel under 10 km/h.
+The perimeters of these blocks remain open to all cars and city buses, while the interior only allows local traffic that must travel under 10 km/h (6 mph).
 The city's government cites several aims for this plan, including more sustainable mobility and a revitalization of public spaces.
 The COVID-19 pandemic gave birth to proposals for radical change in the organization of Barcelona, such as the Manifesto for the Reorganisation of the City after COVID-19, published in Barcelona by architecture theorist Massimo Paolini and signed by 160 academics and 300 architects, with the elimination of the car as a key element.
+The manifesto proposed pedestrianization of the whole city, prioritizing bicycle transport and efficient public transportation.
+The concept of a living street was a vital part of the manifesto.
+Reduction of vehicle traffic during the pandemic positively impacted the environment as air and noise pollution significantly decreased.
+Residents put emphasis on the idea of a living street as it would introduce more nature into the city.
+Living streets in Barcelona create opportunities for children to have a safe environment to play.
+COVID-19 increased the desire for areas dedicated to urban green spaces, as these areas became places of refuge during the pandemic.
+The re-naturalization of the city is now held to a higher standard as it guarantees an increase in human health and wellbeing.
+The manifesto inspired other Spanish cities to publish their own version adapted to the local context: Granada, Zaragoza, Guadalajara, the Basque Country and the initiative Ciudades Sostenibles.

 Nuremberg

 Since the 1970s, Nuremberg, Germany, has closed major vehicular traffic corridors in phases, amounting to a largely car-free city center.
 In 1988, the city closed the last vehicular through-way through the center of the city on a trial basis.
-With a year, this transformation reduced overall vehicular traffic flow by 25% and increased air quality significantly.
+Within a year, this transformation reduced overall vehicular traffic flow by 25% and increased air quality significantly.
 The removal of cars from the city center was accompanied with the renovation of buildings and installation of new art pieces, producing an appealing pedestrian precinct.